deephaven/web-client-ui/README.md

 ## Updating Snapshots

 Snapshots are used by end-to-end tests to visually verify the output.
 Sometimes changes are made requiring snapshots to be updated.
 Since snapshots are platform dependent, you may need to use a docker image to [update snapshots for CI](https://playwright.dev/docs/test-snapshots).
 You mount the current directory into a docker image and re-run the tests from there.
+This is all conveniently captured in the `e2e:update-ci-snapshots` action, so you can just run `npm run e2e:update-ci-snapshots` to update the snapshots.
+Note you must have [Docker installed](https://docs.docker.com/get-docker/).

 First start with a clean repo. `node_modules` and some other build output is platform dependent.